How we can help you

 Please note to make an ultrasound appointment, we need a copy of a specialists referral letter.
 These can be faxed to (02) 9382 0304, emailed to firstname.lastname@example.org or delivered in person.

-Once your referral is received, a letter will be sent to you confirming an appointment date and time.
+Once your referral is received, we will contact you confirming an appointment date and time.
 An SMS reminder will be sent to your mobile phone 3 days prior to your appointment.

 Magnetic Resonance Imaging (MRI)